 Our shearling jacket: what I saw during production in the Parisian workshop

-Hello, it’s me, Nicolò, speaking today!
+Hi, it's me, Nicolò, who's speaking today!

 My mission: to give you my impressions, reveal some technical secrets, and tell you about the (real) people who give birth to your future jackets.